kenmartey/treechain/README.md

 - ## Project description

 This project is to provide a way for government and private donors to track their funds with the use of the smart contract.
-This also provide incentives to tree custodians through the issuance of TreeChain Tokens (TCT)
+This also provide incentives to tree custodians through the issuance of TreeChain Tokens (TCT).

 - ## Top level description